openstack/nova/doc/source/user/aggregates.rst

   * list all hosts by service

-    * It has been depricated since microversion 2.43.
+    * It has been deprecated since microversion 2.43.
 Use `list hypervisors` instead.
   * start host maintenance (or evacuate-host): disallow a host to serve API requests and migrate instances to other hosts of the aggregate

-    * It has been depricated since microversion 2.43.
+    * It has been deprecated since microversion 2.43.
 Use `disable service` instead.
   * stop host maintenance: (or rebalance-host): put the host back into operational mode, migrating instances back onto that host

-    * It has been depricated since microversion 2.43.
+    * It has been deprecated since microversion 2.43.
 Use `enable service` instead.

 * Hypervisors